-- Sleights Church of England (VC) Primary School will teach about safeguarding, including online safety, and it is recognised that effective education is tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities; - Safeguarding will be considered as part of providing a broad and balanced curriculum, including covering relevant issues for schools through Relationships Education (for all primary pupils) and Relationships and Sex Education (for children in Year 6) and Health Education; - Relevant topics will be included within Relationships Education (for all primary pupils), and Relationships and Sex Education (for Year 6) and Health Education.
+- Sleights Church of England (VC) Primary School will teach about safeguarding, including online safety, and it is recognised that effective education is tailored to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities; - Safeguarding will be considered as part of providing a broad and balanced curriculum, including covering relevant issues for schools through Relationships Education and Health Education: - Relevant topics will be included within Relationships Education and Health Education.
 In teaching these subjects schools will have regard to the statutory guidance; - We recognise that school plays a crucial role in preventative education, in the context of a whole-school approach that prepares pupils for life in modern Britain and creates a culture of zero tolerance for sexism, misogyny/misandry, homophobia, biphobia and sexual violence/harassment.
 We have a clear set of values and standards, these are upheld and demonstrated throughout all aspects of school life.
 They are underpinned by the school's behaviour policy and pastoral support system, as well as by a planned programme of evidence-based PSHE delivered in regularly timetabled lessons and reinforced throughout the whole curriculum.
-Our programme is fully inclusive and developed to be age and stage of development appropriate (especially when considering the needs of children with SEND and other vulnerabilities); - Where we invite external organisations and / or visitors to enrich our safeguarding curriculum, we ensure that we review the educational value and age appropriateness of what they will deliver; and, - Our programme tackles the following issues (at an age appropriate stage): - healthy and respectful relationships - o boundaries and consent - stereotyping, prejudice and equality - body confidence and self-esteem - how to recognise an abusive relationship, including coercive and controlling behaviour - the concepts of, and laws relating to- sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence such as forced marriage and Female Genital Mutilation (FGM), and how to access support, and
+Our programme is fully inclusive and developed to be age and stage of development appropriate (especially when considering the needs of children with SEND and other vulnerabilities);

-• what constitutes sexual harassment and sexual violence and why these are always unacceptable.
+- Where we invite external organisations and / or visitors to enrich our safeguarding curriculum, we ensure that we review the educational value and age appropriateness of what they will deliver; and, - Our programme tackles the following issues (at an age appropriate stage): - o healthy and respectful relationships - o boundaries and consent - o stereotyping, prejudice and equality - o body confidence and self-esteem - o how to recognise an abusive relationship, including coercive and controlling behaviour - the concepts of, and laws relating to- sexual consent, sexual exploitation, abuse, grooming, coercion, harassment, rape, domestic abuse, so called honour-based violence such as forced marriage and Female Genital Mutilation (FGM), and how to access support, and - o what constitutes sexual harassment and sexual violence and why these are always unacceptable.